ubccpsc/310/docs/textbook/3-software-design/apis/index.md

 * The 'usability' of a system to another engineer is dictated by the quality of the API.
 This means names should be well considered and consistent and the APIs, their constraints, and their pre- and post-conditions should be documented.
 Consistent APIs reduce developer surprise and helps them to naturally move from one API to the next.

+Think about each of these pieces of advice and how they relate to the analytical attributes of cohesion.

 <Youtube id="OqXw62LWEos" />

-Some low-level API design advice includes:
+Low-level API design advice is usually related to reducing coupling:

 * Avoid long parameter lists since clients can easily mix up the parameters.

 * Return descriptive objects rather than primitive types.
 This simplifies API documentation and enables additional fields to be included.
 Clients can also consume the return value directly without implementing robust parsing of primitive types.